-Repeat Exercise 3.16 using analytical techniques, but reverse the order of the two legs of the walk and show that you get the same final result.
+Repeat [link] using analytical techniques, but reverse the order of the two legs of the walk and show that you get the same final result.
 (This problem shows that adding them in reverse order gives the same result—that is, .)
-Discuss how taking another path to reach the same point might help to overcome an obstacle blocking you other path.
+Discuss how taking another path to reach the same point might help to overcome an obstacle blocking your other path.

 You drive in a straight line in a direction east of north. (a) Find the distances you would have to drive straight east and then straight north to arrive at the same point.
 (This determination is equivalent to find the components of the displacement along the east and north directions.) (b) Show that you still arrive at the same point if the east and north legs are reversed in order.